BradleyCodeU/bradleycodeu.github.io/_apcsp/py/106PyThreeArgs.md

 - [parrotNoise](#parrotnoise)

 ## triangleType
 Write a Python function triangleType(side1, side2, side3) that takes in three arguments: side1, side2, and side3 (the lengths of the sides of a triangle).
 The function should determine and return the type of the triangle based on its sides: If all three sides are equal, return "equilateral".
 If only two sides are equal, return "isosceles".
 If no sides are equal, return "scalene".
+If any of the sides are zero or less then return "error"

 ### Input &rarr; Output

 triangleType(5, 5, 5) &rarr; "equilateral"
 triangleType(5, 5, 6) &rarr; "isosceles"
 triangleType(3, 4, 5) &rarr; "scalene"
+triangleType(7, 8, -9) &rarr; "error"

 ## convertTime